Home

 Delicious Grilled Chicken Recipes

 All of my favorite grilled chicken recipes start with the same first step.
 As a matter of fact, this is the "secret" to delicious chicken whether it is to be fried, baked, or grilled...and that is to brine your chicken.
-The brining techniques can change but you will end up with tasty, juicy chicken every single time you place this bird onto the hot grill.
+The brining techniques can change but you will end up with tasty, juicy chicken every single time.

 Here are my favorite grilled chicken recipes.
 And remember, these recipes, like most others for the grill or barbeque pit, can always be changed to fit individual tastes.